Dance Plus: Series overview

-Judges & captains
+Judges and captains

 Season 1

-Season 1 of Dance Plus premiered on 3 July 2015.
+Season 1 of Dance Plus premiered on 26 July 2015.
 V Company from Team Dharmesh won Season 1, Question Mark Crew from Team Sumeet was first runner up and Hardik Rawat from Team Dharmesh was second runner up.
 Kumar Priyadarshi is one of the editor of this season of Dance Plus.

 Teams

 Season 2

 Season 2 of Dance Plus started on 2 July 2016.
 The auditions took place across several cities of India from 3 May 2016 to 26 May 2016.Tanay Malhara from Team Dharmesh won the second season.